More detailed resources on legal history can be found in these research guides created by Harvard Law School Librarians:

 Accounts and documents for notable trials were sometimes published in books, newspapers or pamphlets.
 Others have been gathered into historical databases.
 Other trial documents can be found in libraries and archives.

 Our Historical and Special Collections department has also digitized some significant and historically interesting trial records and accounts.
 Additional digital collections from HSC can be found on their web page.

 British statutes are cited by regnal year and chapter.
 Regnal year refers to the year of a monarch's reign.
-To convert a regnal year into a calendar year, see this chart.

 For example, 2 Hen.
 5, c.
 7 refers to the 7th act passed in the 2nd year of the reign of King Henry V which, according to the regnal year chart, was 1414.

 Several historical databases include statutes and codes: